 If you use these texts, he won’t be the only one who’s CRAZY.

 “Discover how to make men BEGGING for your attention with brilliant texts,” reads the promotional text.
-Sure, maybe grammatical errors could be brilliant, if you want your prospective dates to think you’re a foreign language speaker.

 Don’t give this to anyone.
 (Unless it’s a joke gift for your hilarious and proudly single friend.)

 Again, you might mean well: Maybe you want to help your friend find a good man, and she keeps screwing it up by sending kooky texts.